 When body image issues in teens become severe, they can develop into body image disorders.
 These disorders raise the risk of the teenager developing related problems, such as food restriction, excessive exercise or an eating disorder.

 Teen body image issues can result from a number of different factors.
 Some of the most common factors may include:

 1. Influence of the media

 It is no secret the media promotes certain body types as more “desirable” than others.
-Unfortunately, the body types featured in movies, magazines and on social media are difficult, if not impossible, for the average teenage girl to obtain.
+Unfortunately, the body types featured in movies, magazines and on social media are difficult, if not impossible, for the average adolescent to obtain.
 In many cases, the media uses technology and optical illusions to remove perceived imperfections from models and change the way they look for the purposes of a magazine cover or feature film.
 There are also instances where the models or actors engage in unsafe behaviors themselves in order to maintain the “perfect look” for their profession.

-Many teenage girls are unaware of the tricks the media uses to alter the appearance of models and actors.
+Many teenagers are unaware of the tricks the media uses to alter the appearance of models and actors.
 As teenagers see these images constantly throughout the day they may begin to feel as if any other body type is simply not good enough.
 They may begin to scrutinize their own appearance, comparing it to the models and actors they see in the media.
 Over time, this exposure to unrealistic standards of beauty can lead to negative body image issues.

 2. Bullying and teasing

 Another potential cause of body image issues is bullying and teasing from peers.
 During adolescence, it’s not unusual to be teased about the way they look.
 Peers may make unkind or harassing comments about someone’s shape or weight.
 When a person is bombarded with bullying and teasing on a regular basis, they may begin to believe what they hear.
 This may lead to an altered perception of their appearance, focusing too much on real or imagined defects.